How to Buy an HDB Flat in Singapore: 2026 Guide | Nexus

 Exercise the Option to Purchase

-For resale, pay an Option Fee up to S$1,000, then exercise within 21 calendar days by paying the Option Exercise Fee.
-Combined deposit at exercise is 5% to 10% of the price and forms part of your downpayment.
-For BTO, HDB invites you to a flat selection appointment after a successful ballot; you pay the booking fee on the spot.
-A conveyancing lawyer is required either way (budget S$2,500 to S$3,500).
+For a resale flat, you pay an Option Fee of up to S$1,000, then exercise the option within 21 calendar days by paying the Option Exercise Fee.
+The combined deposit at exercise comes to 5% to 10% of the price and counts towards your downpayment.
+For a BTO, HDB invites you to a flat selection appointment once your ballot succeeds, and you pay the booking fee on the spot.
+Either way you will need a conveyancing lawyer, so budget S$2,500 to S$3,500 for that.

 05